Welcome to Year 3

 If you have any questions or queries, please come and speak to us.
 We are more than happy to help.

 - Reading books and diaries should be in school every day and children should be heard read at least three times a week.

-- Regular reading will be rewarded with: stickers, house points and privilege cards.
+- Regular reading will be rewarded with: stickers and EPraise points.

 P.E.
 Kits, Days and Forest School